devagrawal09/personal-pokedex/README.md

 This project is for the React Dojo workshop given to the IT Student Association on Nov 17th, 2021.

-## Available Scripts
+## Installation

 In the project directory, you can run:

 ### `npm install`

-Installs all the required dependencies using npm, the default package manager used for javascript projects.
+This will install React and all the other dependencies needed to run this application.

+## Development
 ### `npm start`

 Runs the app in the development mode.\